shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 sudo service klipper start
 ```

 If this process fails, it is possible that you may need to connect via the Serial port, which is a more involved process, requiring some hardware modification.
-TO BE UPDATED FOR INSTRUCTIONS OR LINKS
+The Serial port approach is out-of-scope for this guide.
+Please search Google for the method or reach out on the Klipper Discord: https://discord.com/channels/431557959978450984/1205590905378312293

 ## Step 4.
 Perform configuration checks